Workers' Compensation Retaliation

 In another case, an employee was driving a vehicle for the employer and the employee was injured in an accident with a large truck that was no fault of his own.
 When the employee requested time off and workers' compensation, he was promptly fired for the bogus reason that he was in an accident.
 The employer literally believed if he fired this worker than he could avoid the costs associated with the workers' compensation he would have to pay for time off to recuperate.
 Donham Law quickly explained to the employer and its counsel that the law would provide our client with remedies if they did not resolve the matter.
 They did, and the worker was able to obtain both workers' compensation settlements as well as settlements for the employer’s failure to follow the law when it fired the client.

 If you have experienced or are experiencing workers comp retaliation, or simply don’t know, but you have been experiencing scrutiny or discipline for no good reason, don’t get stuck in the position of losing your income or being mistreated at work.
 Sometimes employers will even try to fire workers to avoid losing safety bonuses and try to bring guilt on the employee for having an accident, telling him or her not to file the claim.
-Don’t listen to this attempt to retaliate contact your Pennsylvania and West Virginia Workers' Compensation retaliation lawyers at Donham Law for a free case review today.
+Don’t listen to this attempt to retaliate contact your Pennsylvania and West Virginia Workers' Compensation retaliation lawyers at Donham Law for a free initial case review* today.
 Call (717) 881-7855.